JaeSore/JaeSore/README.md

 # 💫 About Me:
 Computer Science B.A.
-Student at the University of Minnesota<br>Former Camp Lead Teacher Intern at TechTacToe<br>Rocket League eSports club developer
+Student at the University of Minnesota<br>Former Camp Lead Teacher Intern at TechTacToe<br>Rocket League eSports Club Developer

 ## 🌐 Socials: